 Will 5G remake the world?
 Or just make it faster?

 What’s so great about the new 5G network?
-Higher speeds, low latency, and more “lanes” in the network to organize and allocate bandwidth.
+Higher speeds, low latency and more “lanes” in the network to organise and allocate bandwidth.

 Why do we need faster mobile data speeds?